 To be clear, there's little value in your data team building and maintaining pipelines for Reverse ETL:

-• Manually creating API connectors can take days or weeks, even for experienced data teams.
+Manually creating API connectors can take days or weeks, even for experienced data teams.

-• API endpoints often can't handle real-time data transfer
+API endpoints often can't handle real-time data transfer

-• Applications are constantly evolving, meaning continuous maintenance of existing connectors
+Applications are constantly evolving, meaning continuous maintenance of existing connectors

 Yet, turning your existing data infrastructure into a Composable CDP is really easy with DinMo.
 You can implement your first marketing use cases in minutes!

-• Configure your workspace: Connect to your source (i.e. your data warehouse) and your destinations where you want to activate data.
+Configure your workspace: Connect to your source (i.e. your data warehouse) and your destinations where you want to activate data.

 (note: we only have read access, we will never store your data)

-• Build your data model: Choose what data you want to activate so your marketing teams can autonomously operate using the entities your data team has set in place.
+Build your data model: Choose what data you want to activate so your marketing teams can autonomously operate using the entities your data team has set in place.

 Model your business and connect it to DinMo

-• Build your audience: Create audience in seconds thanks to our visual Segment Builder
+Build your audience: Create audience in seconds thanks to our visual Segment Builder

 Our SQL-free segment builder

-• Activate your data: Send the audiences you just built to your downstream tools
+Activate your data: Send the audiences you just built to your downstream toolsÂ

 One-click activation

-Why We Prefer "Modular CDP" to "Composable CDP"
+Why we prefer "Modular CDP" to "Composable CDP"

 The concept of a composable CDP often revolves around a technical framework, anchored in the idea of a "Best of Breed" model.
 This approach typically involves assembling an array of features and platforms, each intricately designed for specific functions.
 However, while the technical capabilities are important, at DinMo, we prioritize the business application and its impact.

 The modularity of our architecture allows you to focus on your marketing use cases rather than on "technology stacks."
 Many organizations need to solve use cases, but they often think too broadly about technologies.
 They fail to recognize that they simply need a method to utilize and activate their existing data.
+Implementing the right solutions can streamline campaigns and enhance organizational efficiency.

 We believe that the journey to becoming data-driven should be pragmatic and ROI-focused from the outset.
 This means enabling clients to start small.
 Companies can start by focusing on immediate and tangible benefits, such as optimizing customer exclusions from acquisition campaigns.
 From there, the system can evolve in complexity and scope, seamlessly adding more data, functionalities, and user personas.
 This modular approach ensures that the tool grows in tandem with the company's maturity, continuously delivering value at each stage.